 Performance Overview (2017)

-Gothenburg is a world leading destination for sustainable meetings and events – rated #1 on the GDS Index 2016 and 2017, as well as #1 on past editions of the ICCA Scandinavia Sustainability Index.
+Gothenburg is a world leading destination for sustainable meetings and events – rated #1 on the GDS Index 2016, 2017 and 2018, as well as #1 on past editions of the ICCA Scandinavia Sustainability Index.
 World-class and internationally recognized sustainable solutions are in place and with vast experience in making major events sustainable and accessible we strive to minimise any negative impact on people and the environment.
 Events like European Championships, Way Out West and the Gothenburg Culture Festival are used as living-lab platforms and show the way ahead in developing a sustainable meetings and events destination where inclusion and accessibility are key features.
 We aim to make a positive contribution to society, stakeholders and the local economy, and to create lasting positive effects locally and regionally.
 All major venues are eco-certified and about 92% of the hotel rooms hold an official eco-certification making Gothenburg one of the greenest hotel cities in the world.
 Even the Opera House, Concert Hall and the amusement park are eco-certified and Gothenburg restaurants have great access to local and organic produce.

 Gothenburg is a port city and international exchange and cultural diversity has always been part of our city´s DNA.
 Social sustainability and inclusion are important aspects and the city government has established an ambitious programme to fight segregation and to close inequality gaps.
 Team Gothenburg is a project to engage young adults, representing all districts, in city events to help break down prejudices relating to gender, ethnicity, background etc. The city has received the European Access City Award for the strategic and structured work towards a city accessible for all.
 Sweden’s first municipal LGBT advisory board was established here in 2013 and hosting EuroPride in 2018 was also an acknowledgement of our efforts.
 Sweden scores high on global social sustainability rankings like; Least corrupt country, Most prosperous country, Most peaceful country, Happiest people, Human capital index and Best country for women.
 Scores that indeed goes for Gothenburg as well.